harrison-ai/harrison-terraform-module-aws-organization/modules/organization/README.md

 - Plan out the account naming scheme
 - Manually create the account designated the master account in the AWS Console
-- Log into the account and create an IAM User called `org-setup`, configured as follows:  (To be replaced by SSO setup??)
+- Log into the account and create an IAM User called `org-setup`, configured as follows:  (This user can later be deleted once SSO has been configured)
     - Programatic use only
     - Attach the AWS Managed `AdministratorAccess` IAM Policy
     - Download the static credentials and configure an appropriate Named profile